scaleoutsean/eseries-perf-analyzer/README.md

 ## Add or remove a monitored array

-To add a SANtricity array:
+To add a SANtricity array, we don't need to do anything in the `epa` subdirectory.

 - Go to `./collector`
 - Edit `docker-compose.yml` - if you copy-paste, make sure you get the variables and `container_name` right!